scale-lab/BACS/README.md

-# BACS: Benchmarks for Approximate Circuit Synthesis
+# BACS: Benchmarks for Approximate Circuit Synthesis (version 1.0)

-These bencmarks are released as part of the following **under-review** publication
+These benchmarks are released as part of the following **under-review** publication.

 I. Scarabottolo, G. Ansaloni, G. A. Constantinides, L. Pozzi and S. Reda "Approximate Logic Synthesis: A Survey" **under-review** in Proceedings of the IEEE.